wolfgangasdf/wmusicplayer3/README.md

 Notes

 * Audio device selection works only after some music has been played.
+No sound?
+Check your sound server (pipewire etc.)
 * There is no authentication or other protection, use it only on private LANs.
 * Should run on linux/mac, possibly on windows.
-* Before commit [3083d69](https://github.com/wolfgangasdf/wmusicplayer3/commit/3083d69f380379731b4d52e400d82464bc925a60) it did contain a pure-java skip-free music player (flac, mp3, ogg,...), but AAC didn't work, and because of lack of time, I switched to VLC.
+* Before commit [3083d69](https://github.com/wolfgangasdf/wmusicplayer3/commit/3083d69f380379731b4d52e400d82464bc925a60) it did contain a pure-java/kotlin skip-free music player (flac, mp3, ogg,...), but AAC didn't work, and because of lack of time, I switched to VLC.

 # How to use

 * Install VLC into the default location.
 * [Download a zip](https://github.com/wolfgangasdf/gmail-attachment-remover/releases), extract it somewhere and run `bin/wmusicplayer.bat` (Windows) or `bin/wmusicplayer` (Linux/Mac).
 It is not signed, google for "open unsigned mac/win".
-* I run this in a [GNU screen](https://en.wikipedia.org/wiki/GNU_Screen) that is started automatically on a mac mini.
+* I run this in a [GNU screen](https://en.wikipedia.org/wiki/GNU_Screen) that is started automatically.

 You can access WMP using different methods:

 1. Full WMP using JWT: http://host:8083/
-2. Simple WMP control without JWT/javascript: http://host:8083/mobile
+2. Simple WMP frontend (mobile): http://host:8083/mobile

 # How to develop, compile & package